rubendleon/Demo-ContosoExpenseReporting/Demo.md

 	>
 	> Finally, let’s redeploy the application.

-1. In the expense App, log in as a user and modify the Expense Report to attach a receipt.
+1. In the expense App, log in as a user and modify the expense report to attach a receipt.

-1. Click the **Attach receipt** link.
+1. Click the **Attach receipt** icon.

 	![Clicking Attach Receipt](Images/attach-receipt.png?raw=true "Clicking Attach Receipt")